effectivecore/core/docs/development.md

 - storage will initialize only if required.

 Foreign key constraint support:
-- on update: 'cascade' (not tested feature: 'restrict'|'no action');
+- on update: "cascade" (not tested feature: "restrict"|"no action");
-- on delete: 'cascade' (not tested feature: 'restrict'|'no action').
+- on delete: "cascade" (not tested feature: "restrict"|"no action").

 Supported cross-platform field types:
 - autoincrement;